-Oil edges above $65 as Middle East concerns support
+Oil slips towards $65 as Middle East tensions ease

 “The oversupply on the oil market is sizeable,” said Carsten Fritsch, analyst at Commerzbank.

-Reporting by Alex Lawler; Additional reporting by Aaron Sheldrick; Editing by Jan Harvey and Mark Potter
+Additional reporting by Aaron Sheldrick; Editing by Jan Harvey and Mark Potter